World Dairy Commodity Prices to the 3rd of September 2010

 Milk powders exports are the major component of NZ dairy exports.
 The following graph visually supports the data in the above tables:

-The higher volumes of milk powder exports in the 2009-2010 season are clear as are the lower export prices compared to the the 2008-2009 season (compare the red and pink series).
+The higher volumes of milk powder exports in the 2009-2010 season are clear as are the lower export prices compared to the the 2008-2009 season (compare the dark green and pink series).
 That raises questions as to whether the current high Oceania dairy commodity prices are of great economic impact without reasonable volumes being available for export, and whether Oceania's current significant margin over European milk powder prices can be maintained as production volumes increase through the 2010-2011 season.

 (v) A quick look at the individual commodity prices: